 Begins with a review of the materials of music-scales, intervals and triads during the first two weeks of the semester.
-The text used is Walter Piston's Harmony.
 The course proceeds into harmonic progressions, first with the major mode and then the minor mode, along with the principles of voice leading, open and close positions, and rules of motion as set forth in the Common Practice Period (1600-1825).
 Chords of inversion, nonharmonic tones, cadence, dominant seventh chords and secondary dominants (borrowed chords) complete the course.
 Exercises in each of these areas are provided in the text and supplemented with analytical work provided by the instructor.
 Grading is based on daily assignments.
 It is recommended that Music 155 be taken concurrently with Music 156: Intermediate Music Skills I. Prerequisite Music 102 or equivalent skill level.
 Every year.